Moebytes/Moepictures/readme.md

 `["image-upscaled", "comic-upscaled", "animation-upscaled", "video-upscaled"]`

-The site runs on port 8082 by default but it can be configured by changing `PORT`.

 #### Compiling Node.js

 Install all of the dependencies for this project by running `npm install`. \
 Start the project by running the server `npm start`.

+The site runs on http://localhost:8082 by default, but the port can be configured by changing `PORT`.

 #### Python Scripts
 Some features like the auto tagger are done by a python script.
 The scripts try to install the dependencies if they aren't found, but if you